klimentij/NerdQA/skills/QLoop/Statements/prompt.md

 Good statement: "Research indicates a potential link between chronic loneliness and depression, with a JAMA Psychiatry study finding a 49% higher likelihood of depression among chronically lonely individuals, while the WHO estimates that depression affects 280 million people worldwide."

+Explanation: This statement accurately represents both pieces of evidence.
+It uses the phrase "potential link" to reflect the correlational nature of the JAMA Psychiatry study's findings, and directly cites the WHO's estimate of depression prevalence.
+The statement combines the information without overstating the conclusions.

 Borderline statement: "Loneliness is the primary cause of the global depression epidemic, affecting hundreds of millions of people, and addressing social isolation would solve most mental health issues worldwide."

+Why it's borderline: This statement makes causal claims and generalizations not supported by the given evidence.
+The study only shows a correlation between loneliness and depression, not causation.
+The claim about solving most mental health issues is not supported by the provided context.

 Example 3:
 Context 1: "A 2021 meta-analysis in the Journal of Clinical Medicine, reviewing 17 studies, found that mindfulness-based interventions were associated with a moderate reduction in anxiety symptoms compared to control groups."